kbdar/EDFConsumptionViz/README.md

 This demo is French market specific.
 EDF/Enedis have installed electronic metres called "Linky" in French households that transmit your energy consumption every 30 mins to your electricity provider (EDF,Total etc).
 The providers have developped applications that you can access to view your energy consumption.
 The data is also available in open source format over an API provided by different energy providers.
 I am connecting via this API to download my energy consumption reported at a frequency of every 30 minutes from the meter but downloadable as one single daily consumption file with data points every 30 minutes.

 ## The Code
-Here is a short description describing the code:
+Here is a short description of what the code does:
 1. settings.py: Paramters for your import2Years.py program.
 2. import2Years.py: Code to download the 2 years historic data, format it into smaller documents and insert same data into 2 MongoDB collections (1 normal and 1 time series collection).
    Note: I have used a sleep in the function to only have 1 request/second.
 If you execute a lot of requests you will get blocked by the API provider.
-4. triggers.js: A function to associate to your scheduled trigger in MongoDB Atlas that rill run once a day to get the previous days consumption data.
+3. triggers.js: A function to associate to your scheduled trigger in MongoDB Atlas that rill run once a day to get the previous days consumption data.
-5. formatDate.js: Used by triggers.js to format the date as required by the API.
+4. formatDate.js: Used by triggers.js to format the date as required by the API.
 ---
 ## Setup